-Sponsors: Sen. Watson, Bo , Rep. Martin, Greq
+Sponsors: Sen. Watson, Bo , Rep. Martin, Greg

-Summary: Allows local governments to regulate sober living homes for recovery from alcohol, drug, and substance abuse to the extent such regulation complies with the Fair Housing Act and the Americans with Disabilities Act, including prescribing a distance requirement for such homes from primary schools, preschools, and daycares, regulating the location and operation of such homes, and requiring that prospective residents receive a clinical referral for placement in a sober living home.
+Summary: Allows local governments to regulate sober living homes for recovery from alcohol, drug, and substance abuse to the extent such regulation complies with the Fair Housing location and operation of such homes, and requiring that prospective residents receive a clinical referral for placement in a sober living home.
 Broadly captioned.